LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - SiteUsersGridPanel with row selection to show UserDetailsPanel
     - CreateUsersModal for creating new site users from SiteUsersGridPanel button
     - Update to @labkey/api release version TBD

+### version 0.8.0
+*Released*: 30 December 2019
+* Add helper methods and constants for documentation links

+### version 0.7.0
+*Released*: 27 December 2019
+* Factor out FileAttachmentEntry from FileAttachmentContainer
+* Rename FileListing to FileListingForm and factor out the file listing component from that into a separate FileListing component
+* Allow FileListingForm to optionally include a read-only set of files (available for download only)
+* Change check for reinitializing FileAttachmentContainer to look only for a change in the initial file set
+* Update HeatMap to allow for choosing a displayName field and provide the full row for getCellUrl
+* export replaceParameter and replaceParameters methods from URL
+* add optional parameter to QueryGridPanel so some tabs can be pull right
+* Add description property to QuerySelect to pass it through to SelectInput
+* Increase label field size on SelectInput

 ### version 0.6.4
 *Released*: 26 December 2019